Blotch3D/Blotch3D/README.md

 4. Build and run the example projects.
-They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: more elaborate examples need to be split into simpler examples\].
+They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: elaborate examples need to be split into simpler examples\].

 Introduction
 ------------